 To support 2041 RTP implementation, an updated framework will be needed to consider a range of projects, not just those projects that have completed business cases.
 For projects for which there is limited information, different prioritization metrics are needed (i.e., non-transit projects).
 Metrolinx will update the prioritization framework in 2018 to more clearly consider interdependencies and synergies among projects, programs and policies.
-For example, GO Regional Express Rail (RER) will be more effective if accompanied by comprehensive station access improvements; similarly, Priority Bus corridors will succeed if they are implemented alongside fare and service integration, and real-time traveller information improvements.
+For example, GO Regional Express Rail (GO RER) will be more effective if accompanied by comprehensive station access improvements; similarly, Priority Bus corridors will succeed if they are implemented alongside fare and service integration, with real-time traveller information improvements.

 Updating the prioritization framework will also need to consider new metrics that reflect the goals and objectives of the 2041 RTP, such as access, equity, and safety.
-See Appendix B for a table of the metrics and criteria used to evaluate the long list of projects and programs and policies proposed for the 2041 RTP.
+Qualitative aspects of the customer experience are also important to consider.
+See Appendix C for a table of the metrics and criteria used to evaluate the long list of projects, programs and policies proposed for the 2041 RTP.